Lobster Crawl

 "Lobster Crawl" is the ninth episode of the eighth season of the CBS sitcom How I Met Your Mother, and the 169th episode overall.
+It originally aired on December 3, 2012.

+The episode's plot centers on Robin's stubborn pursuit of Barney despite his rejection, which Lily compares to Robin's physical allergy to lobsters.
+Meanwhile, Ted's over-involvement in baby Marvin's developmental milestones causes friction with Marshall and Lily, and Barney attempts to market "Bro-Bibs" after ruining one of his favorite ties.

+The episode was directed by Pamela Fryman and written by Barbara Adler.
+It received mixed-to-positive reviews from critics; commentators praised the individual character moments and the sincerity of the Barney-Robin dynamic, but criticized Ted's storyline as being one-dimensional and contrived.

 Plot

 The gang dines out at MacLaren's with baby Marvin and Marshall and Lily are confident anyone can take care of Marvin.
 Since Lily's father Mickey is ill, Ted volunteers to take care of the baby.
 Ted is always present for the baby's firsts, such as learning to crawl, which angers Lily.
 When Ted cancels a meeting with a headhunter for a new project in order to spend time with Marvin, Marshall and Lily fire him as a babysitter.
 They reconcile with him after discovering that he made a scrapbook of Marvin's firsts, and persuade him to meet the headhunter.
 A flashforward sees Marshall and Lily taking Ted's daughter to see Santa Claus as payback for taking Marvin to see Santa for the first time.

 Having rebuffed Marshall's attempts to get some of his food, Barney accidentally spills ketchup on one of his favorite ties.
 Despondent that his tie has "died", he mourns its loss but later has a business idea.
 He intends to produce "Bro-Bibs", a line of adult-themed bibs designed to protect men's clothes against spilled food.

 Meanwhile, Lily notices that Robin has been flirting with Barney even though he made it clear he will never pursue her again.
 She tries to discourage Robin from trying it again, and brings up the time Robin was diagnosed as allergic to lobsters.
 After learning about the allergy, Robin deliberately ate lobster because she knew she could not have it; Lily links Robin's feelings for Barney to Robin's allergy.
 Robin stubbornly refuses to listen and tries various methods to get his attention, with all of them failing.
 During Robin's last play, Barney winds up seducing WWN's new weather forecaster Brandi, but he changes his mind after realizing that he has been feeling adrift since breaking up with Quinn.
 Robin decides to give him space, but arrives at Barney's apartment to seduce him again.
 To her surprise, he is on a date with Patrice, who has been giving him advice about his problems.
-Robin leaves, looking very hurt and sad.
+Robin leaves before they notice her.